vedph/cadmus-shell-2/README.md

 ## History

+- 2022-11-30:
-- 2022-11-30: renamed thesaurus categories in `comment-categories` for comment part/fragment.
+  - **breaking change**: renamed thesaurus `categories` as `comment-categories` for comment part/fragment.
 This allows using different categories for comments and categories parts.
 Should you need to use the same categories, just create a thesaurus alias.
+  - removed `@angular/flex-layout` from `@myrmidon/cadmus-graph-ui`.
 - 2022-11-25: added `PinLinksPart`.
 - 2022-11-24:
   - minor fixes to `@myrmidon/cadmus-item-list` and `@myrmidon/cadmus-ui`.